Touchstone Talks: Ep 3 - What's Your Number?

 of what you're going to have

-after you exit through.
+after you exit.

-That's where that go.

-Time really starts to come in.
-Yeah.

-And that's where, that's

-the value of the business is.
 Right.

+So that's where that go.
+Time

+really starts to come into play.

+And that's where that's where the heavy

+the value of the business is today

-so that you can retire,
+so that you can retire

-sell a business, retire
+Selby business, retire

-and then not run out of money?
+and then not run out of money.

 Right.
 Let's say